 Blackfriars is a small, supportive and international academic community which welcomes postgraduate students (aged 21 or above) from different backgrounds and religious traditions, all of whom value our distinctive ethos.
 Undergraduates may study Theology and Religion, Philosophy and Theology, Religion and Oriental Studies, or Philosophy, Politics and Economics.

 The hall continues the Dominicans’ historic mission to engage with contemporary thought by participation in the life and work of a modern university that is committed to excellence in teaching and research.
 Our Aquinas Institute specialises in the thought of St Thomas Aquinas and its modern relevance.
 The Las Casas Institute promotes critical reflection on questions of human dignity in the light of Catholic social teaching and theology.
 Our students enjoy access to special lectures by distinguished visitors and to conferences offered by the institutes.

 Blackfriars is located on St Giles’ in the city centre, with student accommodation in nearby St John Street, and offices in neighbouring Beaumont Street.

 Accommodation and meals

-Accommodation in St John Street, with Wi-Fi, catering and laundry facilities, is guaranteed to all first-year undergraduates, and offered to others as available.
+Accommodation in St John Street, with Wi-Fi, catering and laundry facilities, is offered as available.
 Students are offered the opportunity to take meals at nearby partner colleges.

 Read more on the college website.